-5 Hurricane Lessons For Everyone.
-Even though the devastating hurricanes might be thousands of miles from where you live they do offer important lessons learned and we should all take heed so they do not become lessons lost.
+5 Hurricane Lessons for Everyone.
+Even though the devastating hurricanes might be thousands of miles from where you live, they do offer important lessons learned and we should all take heed, so they do not become lessons lost.

 Check your insurance policy to find out exactly in plain English what you are covered for and what you are not covered for.
 Chances are you are underinsured.
 Specifically inquire about basement flooding, ice damming, mold, and relocation if home becomes unhealthy.

 What is your emergency power source to heat or cool your home.
 If you have generators now is the time to service and check if they are running properly and not in the middle of a blizzard or torrential downpour.
-If you are relying a wood stove or fireplace now is the time to check that the dampers are working and to schedule a chimney sweep.
+If you are relying on a wood stove or fireplace now is the time to check that the dampers are working and to schedule a chimney sweep.

 Did you know that if a tree that is dead or dying falls on your home that may exclude your insurance coverage?
 Now is the time to survey your property and schedule proper tree removal with a licensed company before it falls on your home causing widespread damage.